marxcerqueira/Kaggle-Client-Churn-Prediction/README.md

 All of them were cross-validated

-# 6. Machine Learning Modelo Performance
+# 6. Machine Learning Model Performance

 It's worth remembering that this is a classification problem with imbalaced data.
 Due this, the accuracy metric alone does't tell us much about the model, and for a better analysis I have to use other metrics such as recall, F1-Score and MCC.